SugarCloud Policy Guide

 |analytics||set to cloud-specific values; please leave unset|

 In addition to Module Loader, the Package Scanner is also used during the migration procedure.
 When an on-site instance is migrated to Sugar's cloud, the following procedure is followed:

 - Only currently supported versions of Sugar can be migrated to Sugar's cloud service.
 For the current list of supported software, consult the list of supported versions.
 If you are running an unsupported version of Sugar, you will need to upgrade to a supported version before providing the required files and database to our team for migration.

 - All backups must consist of the MySQL dump and an accompanying file system in TAR format.
-Detailed instructions for creating backups are located in the Recommended Backup Procedure section of this documentation.
+For instructions on creating backups, refer to the Recommended Backup Procedure section of this documentation.

-- The customer or partner should open a support case to provision an FTP site to upload the customer's instance to and coordinate the migration process.
-We require at least seven (7) calendar days' advance notice for a requested migration to ensure the desired date and time can be accommodated.
+- The customer or partner should open a support case to provide an FTP site to upload the customer's instance and coordinate the migration process.
+We require at least seven (7) calendar days advance notice for a requested migration to ensure the desired date and time can be accommodated.
 This notice should be provided in the form of a support case.

 - When requesting a migration, we ask you to provide the following details so that we can ensure the appropriate resources are allocated to your SugarCloud instance:

 - Total active users in the instance and estimated maximum concurrent users in the instance

 - Primary business use(s) for the instance (e.g., sales, call center, marketing campaigns, etc.)

 - Description of any external services connecting to the application via API